oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   of fulfilling the requirement.
 Specifically, this means that the SELF keyword in any TOSCA Path expressions refer to that relationship.

-### Example

-The following example is a filter that will be used to select a Compute node based upon the values of its defined capabilities.
-Specifically, this filter will select Compute nodes that support a specific range of CPUs (i.e., num_cpus value between 1 and 4) and memory size (i.e., mem_size of 2 or greater) from its declared “host” capability.
+The following example shows a node filter that will be used to select a Compute node based upon the values of its defined capabilities.
+Specifically, this filter will select Compute nodes that support a specific range of CPUs (i.e., num_cpus value between 1 and
+4) and memory size (i.e., mem_size of 2 or greater) from its declared
+`host` capability.
 ```
+service_template:
+  node_templates:
     my_node_template:
       # other details omitted for brevity
       requirements:
 	- host:
 	    node_filter:
 	      $and:
 		- $in_range:
 		  - $get_property: [ SELF, CAPABILITY, num_cpus ]
 		  - [ 1, 4 ]
 		- $greater_or_equal:
 		  - $get_property: [ SELF, CAPABILITY, mem_size ]
 		  - 512 MB
 ```
 # Creating Representations from Templates